Flare: Roadside and rail

-Law enforcement also may use flares (either propped on a biped or laid flat) to signal traffic hazards or that a road is blocked, often as a more visible replacement for traffic cones.
+Another type of flare is the fusee, which burns with a bright red light.
+These come in two main types which are used for roadways and rail transportation.
+The first type are fusees used for roadways which are known as highway flares or road flares.
+These are commonly used to indicate obstacles or advise caution on roadways at night and are found in roadside emergency kits.
+Law enforcement also may use these flares (either propped on a biped or laid flat) to signal traffic hazards or that a road is blocked, often as a more visible replacement for traffic cones.
 Law enforcement in the United States usually use magnesium-based flares that last from 15–30 minutes.